Luxcium/questrade-ts/README.md

   - Easy to use API calls
   - Auto-select primary account

-You will then need to get an [API key](https://login.questrade.com/APIAccess/userapps.aspx).
+You will need to get an [API key](https://login.questrade.com/APIAccess/userapps.aspx).

 After that, it is really simple to use: